 Skip to content

-Victoria Chang’s prior books are Barbie Chang, The Boss, Salvinia Molesta, and Circle.
-She has received a Guggenheim Fellowship, a Sustainable Arts Foundation Fellowship, the Poetry Society of America’s Alice Fay di Castagnola Award, a Pushcart Prize, a Lannan Residency Fellowship, and a MacDowell Colony Fellowship.
-She lives in Los Angeles and is the program chair of Antioch’s low-residency MFA program.
+Chang has received a Guggenheim Fellowship, the Chowdhury Prize in Literature, a Sustainable Arts Foundation Fellowship, the Poetry Society of America’s Alice Fay di Castagnola Award, a Pushcart Prize, a Lannan Residency Fellowship, and a MacDowell Colony Fellowship.
+She currently serves as the Bourne Chair in Poetry at Georgia Tech and as the Director of Poetry@Tech.

 Judges’ Citation